requests/requests-oauthlib/docs/examples/outlook.rst

-Outlook Calender OAuth 2 Tutorial
+Outlook Calendar OAuth 2 Tutorial
 ==========================

 Create a new web application client in the `Microsoft Application Registration Portal`_